ePages-de/epages-devportal/_posts/2017/2017-06-01-api-writing-just-copy-and-paste.md

 ## QA inclusive

 Oh, talking about findings...
-While intensively trying out the REST calls and working with the user interface, it may happen that I stumble upon things that don't work as expected - sometimes also referred to as bugs {% emoji wink %}.
+While intensively trying out the REST calls and working with the user interface, it may happen that I stumble upon things that don't work as expected - sometimes also referred to as bugs 😉.

 ## Text work(s)

-Once I've gathered all information together, took notes, and received satisfying answers to all of my questions from the API developers {% emoji wink %}, I write down what I've learned to provide our readers with the best possible documentation experience.
+Once I've gathered all information together, took notes, and received satisfying answers to all of my questions from the API developers 😉, I write down what I've learned to provide our readers with the best possible documentation experience.
 This is a lot easier when you've had the time to go through the above mentioned steps.

 ## This and that